ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### What are musaics ?

-A musaic is a multi-faceted visual object (4 faces for the tempered set with 12 equal half-tones), one face being, at most, made up of 2 distinct patterns (color harmonic structures, known also under the name *intervallic structures*).
+A musaic is a multi-faceted visual object (4 faces for the tempered set with 12 equal half-tones), one face being, at most, made up of 2 distinct patterns (color harmonic structure, known also as *prime form*).

 The canonical representation of a musaic is based on a matrix canvas.
 The dual nature of a musaic is probably its major characteristic: